vippsas/vipps-psp-api/vipps-psp-api.md

 This is the PSP's responsibility.
 Vipps is not involved in the actual payment, Vipps only provides the PSP with the card token.
+Vipps does not have any information about the actual payment at this point.

 The PSP then sends Vipps an update on the status of the payment:
 [`POST:/v3/psppayments/updatestatus`](https://vippsas.github.io/vipps-developer-docs/api/psp#tag/Vipps-PSP-API/operation/updatestatusUsingPOST)